IainHigh/Wideband-AMC-Open-Set/README.md

  - Move code off of Eddie & Get it working locally (should simply be a case of modifying the system_config) parameters.
  - Go through Eddie conda environment set up again (this should ensure it's there when Eddie comes back online.)
  - Complete "Verifying Seeded Random.txt" - simply run the code multiple times.
+  - Create plots for BER/SNR across different channel models (should just be a case of running existing code and changing the channel model in configs/BER_Tests.json)

 # TODO

 Week Commencing 17/02/25:
- - Create plots for BER/SNR across different channel models (should just be a case of running existing code and changing the channel model in configs/BER_Tests.json)
  - Replicate parameters and model training from literature paper, should be able to get very similar results.
-Will need to be running locally.
  - Should also add background noise across the entire spectrum – currently noise is only added to transmitted signals whereas we’d ideally want constant background noise across the entire spectrum.
 (THIS MIGHT ALREADY BE DONE)